swatisingh-in/React-Expensify-App/README.md

 # Expensify

 Expensify is a web app which allows user to view, add, edit and delete their expenditures.
 User can sort the expenditures based on date, amount or some text.
-It also allows user to view the expenses occurred during a particular period.
+It also allows user to view the expenses incurred during a particular period.

 # Login
 ![Alt text](/public/images/login.png?raw=true "login")